During the Summer and Winter months, do your eyes tend to pop out of your head when you look at your power bill?

 How Do Blackout Curtains Work?

-If you look at the backside of these energy-saving curtains, you will notice that they are created with a tightly woven fabric with multiple layers.
+Take a look at the backside of these energy-saving curtains.
+You’ll notice that they feature a tightly woven fabric with multiple layers.

 These layers are what block most of the light from coming into your home.